Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 ## Review
 In this lab, you have completed:
-- Add specific users as members of the eDiscovery Manager role group
+- Added specific users as members of the eDiscovery Manager role group
-- Create a case to start using Core eDiscovery
+- Created a case to start using Core eDiscovery
-- Create an eDiscovery hold
+- Created an eDiscovery hold
-- Create a search query
+- Created a search query

 ## You have successfully completed the lab